AsheriasI/MEng-Project/README.md

 python -m pip install -e CLEANED
 ```

-If you only want to run quick CPU-only experiments, install a CPU build of TensorFlow to avoid GPU driver issues.

 ## Reproduce a quick mutual-information run

-I keep a working notebook at `CLEANED/notebooks/oak_mi.ipynb` that shows how I:
+I keep a working notebook at `CLEANED/notebooks/oak_mi.ipynb` that shows how to:

 1. train an OAK model on a toy dataset;
 2. extract per-component predictions and compute Sobol indices;
 3. convert component variances to mutual-information estimates (shown in bits);
 4. produce per-component plots and tables that I used in write-ups.

-To run the UCI regression example I used:
+To run the UCI regression example:

 ```powershell
 python CLEANED/examples/uci/uci_regression_train.py --dataset_name=autoMPG